The Risks of Oxygen Depletion

 Which industries use inert gases?

-Despite the risk of oxygen depletion, the use of inert and specialty gases is widespread in several industries and processes.
+Despite the risk of oxygen depletion, the use of inert and speciality gases is widespread in several industries and processes.
 This includes:

-- Medical – In the medical industry they use inert and specialty gases in MRI rooms, cryopreservation, tissue preservation and cancer treatment.
+- Medical – In the medical industry they use inert and speciality gases in MRI rooms, cryopreservation, tissue preservation and cancer treatment.

 - Laboratory – Laboratories use multiple inert gases such as argon, nitrogen and helium as carrier gases and also in cryogenics.